saint11/DeadWeight/source/game.md

 |    12     | Equipment breaks/lost          |
 [Decay]

 If a character would receive an affliction that they already have keep adding 1 to the result, until a valid result have been reached.
+After the decay happens the players should also roll the usage dice for any torch, lanterns, etc.

 <pagebreak>

 ### Omens and Doom

-The adventure should have a **dungeon tracker** and a **doom tracker**, which are basically counters.
-Normally, only the **GM** has access to those trackers.

-The adventure should have a list of things that happen when the **doom** or **omens** trackers reaches certain numbers, but they always involve something bad.
+The adventure should have a **doom tracker**, only the **GM** has access to it.
+The adventure should have a list of things that happen when the **doom** tracker reaches certain number, but they should always involve something bad.
 Raiding dungeons and abandoned places wakes up things better left untouched and reaching the maximum value of the doom tracker means certain death.

 The **doom tracker** represents the **adventurers** meddling in the dungeon, making noise and awaking whatever lies inside.
 Advancing the doom tracker too much usually results in monsters appearing, rooms collapsing and traps being triggered.
 The last step on the doom tracker usually involves a very hard fight.
 The doom tracker is bound to a location, if the adventurers go to a new place, a new tracker should be started, if they re-visit a location, use that location's old tracker.